yii-tools/forms/docs/component/field.md

 ## Invalid class

-Allows you to add a class to the field when the field is invalid.
+It Allows you to add a class to the field when the field is invalid.

-For example, the following code for add class `is-invalid` to the field when the field is invalid.
+For example, the following code for adds class `is-invalid` to the field when the field is invalid.

 ```php
 <?php